djkormo/katacoda-scenarios/kubernetes-cka-part1/step0.md

 **Install cluster with kubeadm**

-Lets try to control remainning time to reset our sandbow
+Lets try to control remainning time to reset our sandbox

 <pre>
 58 min root@master